tungstenfabric/tf-dev-test/smoke-test/README.md

 # Smoke test for a TF deployment

-Very basic test cases to quitckly check a deployment.
+Very basic test cases to quickly check a deployment.

 Note, for now only OpenStack deployments is supported.